microsoftgraph/msgraph-sdk-design/middleware/CompressionHandler.md

 - The compression handler should accept a `CompressionOptions` object with a property `EnableCompression`.
 That object can be passed when instantiating the handler, if nothing is passed a default value is created with `EnableCompression: true`.
 That object can also be passed on a per request base from the fluent-style API by the SDK used.
 If a value is passed for the request, it takes precedence over the value that was set with the handler.
 Compression is only performed when the computed value of `EnableCompression` is `true`.
 - MUST NOT compress request bodies when a Content-Range header is present with a "bytes" range unit to avoid "corrupting" the set of requests in the range. (e.g. Content-Range: bytes 0-9/20)
 - MUST NOT compress request bodies when a Content-Encoding header is already present to avoid double compression.
+- MUST NOT attempt to send decompressed payloads if the response status code is `415` and the `Content-Encoding` request header was already present outside of the middleware handler.

 ## Remarks